 School and Beyond Program

-Communities affected by the 2009 Victorian bushfires are still recovering, and more than eight years on, young people affected by the fires have emerged as some of the most vulnerable and at-risk in our communities.
+Communities affected by the 2009 Victorian bushfires are still recovering, and more than ten years on, young people affected by the fires have emerged as some of the most vulnerable and at-risk in our communities.

 The program is particularly aimed at keeping students in school or engaged in vocational education training and ultimately employment.
 It has been designed to ensure those in greatest need receive support, but with the minimum amount of bureaucracy.